eduvpn/documentation/FEDORA_VPN_SERVER.md

 # VPN on Fedora

-This document describes how to install a VPN server on Fedora >= 24.
+This document describes how to install a VPN server on Fedora.
+Installations were tested on Fedora 24 (PHP 5) and Fedora 25 (PHP 7).

 This is a very simple configuration for a couple of users, not for big deployments.
 We will assume you will run on `vpn.example.org`, change this to your host name.

+Currently, [firewalld](http://www.firewalld.org/) is not supported.
+Either disable or remove it.

 ## Install

     $ sudo dnf -y copr enable fkooman/eduvpn-dev
     $ sudo dnf -y install vpn-server-api vpn-ca-api vpn-server-node \
-        vpn-user-portal vpn-admin-portal php iptables-services
+        vpn-user-portal vpn-admin-portal php iptables iptables-services

 ## Configuration